Implementing the Cache-Aside Pattern in Microservices: Production-Grade Patterns & Diagnostics

 redis-cli CLIENT LIST | grep -c "idle=0"

-pool = client.pool
+pool = client.connection_pool

-print(f"Active: {len(pool._in_use_connections)}, Available: {len(pool._available_connections)}")
+print(f"In use: {len(pool._in_use_connections)}, Available: {len(pool._available_connections)}")

 Resilient Retry Logic Patterns

 Blind retries during Redis outages amplify thundering herd effects.
-Use bounded exponential backoff with jitter, and explicitly exclude non-recoverable errors.
+Use bounded exponential backoff with jitter and explicitly exclude non-recoverable errors.

 from tenacity import retry, stop_after_attempt, wait_exponential_jitter, retry_if_exception